Agentes-Grupo-274/projeto_agentes_i2a2/README.md

  ## Diversos

-   ### Link de um agente elaborado por um dos alunos do curso, proposito de auxiliar a todos com as informações do curso.
+   ### Link de um agente elaborado por um dos alunos do curso, propósito de auxiliar a todos com as informações do curso.
    - https://chatgpt.com/g/g-683c3132a1a48191a0f3fd3b1bf887ca-i2a2-agente